-Last February I had a long chat with Benoit Desgroseillers.
+Last February I had a long chat with Benoit Desgroseillers, Senior director at Finance Montreal.
 Benoit has a background in history and works as a Senior Director at Finances Montreal whose mission is to develop and promote Québec’s financial services industry.
 Following my curiosity, I wanted to have his opinion regarding the place of finance in our society.

 We had a great discussion which allowed us to expand our thinking and gave us more tools to see certain aspects of society with more clarity.
 I share it here hoping you will benefit from this thought exchange.

 - Information asymmetry weakens us

 - Education and wealth redistribution are keys for a good society

 Or in other words:

 - If you have no knowledge, those with the knowledge may take advantage of you